flengyel/TERSI/README.md

      agents = 9)
 ```

-If the `filename` argument is used, it should be set to the name of a serialzed `TERSI` filesystem
+If the `filename` argument is used, it should be set to the name of a
-object previously saved using the generic method `save()`.
-The `TERSI` constructor will attempt
+serialzed `TERSI` filesystem object previously saved using the generic
+method `save()`.
+The `TERSI` constructor will attempt to read the named
-to read the named file and will print an error message if an error is caught.
+file using `readRDS()` and will print an error message if an error is caught.

 ### Plotting functions ###
 Source the file `plot.R`.
 This section of the documentation is under development.